its-lakshya/Juspay-UI-Assignment-Lakshya/README.md

-# Juspay UI Developer Assignment - Dashboard
+# Juspay UI Developer Assignment - Lakshya Kumar Verma

 This repository contains a React Dashboard application developed using React and styled-components.
 The project is built with Vite as the web bundler and hosted on Netlify.
 You can view the live application [here](https://juspay-ui-dashboard-lakshya.netlify.app).